AidanRocke/Monte-Carlo-Hypothesis/README.md

 It is not possible to prove that a particular object is incompressible within algorithmic information theory so the best we can do is perform rigorous experimental analysis using machine learning methods.
 Hence this challenge.

-**Note:** For more information, please check the [Monte Carlo Hypothesis](https://github.com/AidanRocke/Monte-Carlo-Hypothesis/blob/main/monte-carlo-hypothesis.pdf) as well as its [refinement using computational complexity theory](https://github.com/AidanRocke/Monte-Carlo-Hypothesis/blob/main/theory/randomness_complexity.pdf).
+**Note:** For more information, please check the [Monte Carlo Hypothesis](https://github.com/AidanRocke/Monte-Carlo-Hypothesis/blob/main/monte-carlo-hypothesis.pdf) as well as the latest survey, [The current status of the Monte Carlo Hypothesis](https://keplerlounge.com/statistical/physics/2021/08/27/current-monte-carlo.html).

 ## Getting started guides: